igormintz/cipro/README.md

 ```
 # The Algorithm
 The model an ensemble of LASSO penalized logistic regression, random forest, gradient-boosted trees , and a simple neural network, stacked as described in [Van der Laan, M. J., Polley, E. C., & Hubbard, A. E. (2007).
 Super learner.
 Statistical applications in genetics and molecular biology, 6(1).](https://www.degruyter.com/document/doi/10.2202/1544-6115.1309/html)
 The code contains a workaround of an issue with other ensemble packages that can't deal with time series split (while cross validating to create the z_matrix the number of predictions is smaller than the whole data set because the first fold is used for training only).
-More over, the code plots calibration plot, SHAPley values, and net benefit plots, and saves a csv file with results.
+More over, the code plots AUC-ROC, calibration plot, SHAPley values, and net benefit plots, and saves a csv file with results.

 # Python Dependencies
 described in a requirements.txt file